 A little behind VanDerLaan on the course, Broadhurst was still holding his own and at -1 for the day through seven holes, but he ran into trouble after that.
 After a bogey on the par-3 No. 17, Broadhurst doubled the par-5 No. 18, and had another bogey on No. 1.
 Those three consecutive holes cost him five shots as VanDerLaan had two pars and a birdie on the same three.

 VanDerLaan picked up another stroke when he birdied No. 2, putting him at -6 in the round and -9 in the tournament.
 Now two shots ahead of Carlson, who was already done for the day, VanDerLaan maintained that score over the final six holes.
 He did bogey 4 and 6, but each time followed it with a birdie, keeping him exactly where he needed to be.
 He finished with eight birdies in the round, and his 66 puts him on a very short list of Moccasin golfers to shoot six-under or better in any round at the national finals.
-Only Jude Eustaquio (-7 in the opening round in 2008), John Coultas (-6 in the final round last year), and John VanDerLaan (a -6 in round one, and a -7 in round three last year) have equaled or bettered VanDerLaan's score from Wednesday.
+Only Jude Eustaquio (-7 in the opening round in 2008), John Coultas (-6 in the final round last year), John VanDerLaan (a -6 in round one, and a -7 in round three last year), and Anderson (a -6 in round two this year) have equaled or bettered VanDerLaan's score from Wednesday.

 Florida Southern's list of individual national champions in men's golf now includes Tom Gleeton (1979), Tom Patri (1981), Lee Janzen (1985), Matt Saglio (1999), Jeff Klauk (2000), Steve Sokol (2001), Tim Crouch (2013 and '14), John VanDerLaan (2018), and Michael VanDerLaan (2019).
 The VanDerLaans are believed to be the first set of brothers to ever win individual national men's golf championships in NCAA history.
 It was also the first career college win for Mike VanDerLaan.